huoqifeng/trustee/kbs/docs/kbs_attestation_protocol.md

     /* The attestation evidence.
 Its format is specified by Attestation-Service. */ "tee-evidence": {}
-    /* Extra parameters to support some special HW-TEE attestation. */ "extra-params": {}
 }
 ```
 > **Note:** the `/*...*/` comments are not valid in JSON, and must not be used.